16-07A: Summary Of Essay Seven -- Engels's 'First Law': Never Mind The Quality Just Repeat the Mantra

-Moreover, this is still not an example of the right kind of qualitative change, since water in a solid, liquid or gaseous form is still water (i.e., H2O).
+Moreover, this still fails to be an example of the right sort of qualitative change, since water in a solid, liquid or gaseous form is still water (i.e., H2O).
 Quantitative addition or subtraction of energy does not result in a qualitative change of the required sort; nothing new emerges.
 This substance stays H2O throughout.

 [This point is easier to see if we change the example: as a liquid or a solid, iron is still iron.
-The addition of heat doesn't change it into something substantially new.]
+The addition of heat doesn't change iron into something substantially new.]

 Furthermore, countless substances exist in solid, liquid, or gaseous form, so this can't be what makes each of them "what it is and not something else".
 What makes lead, for instance, lead is its atomic structure, and that stays the same whether or not it exists in solid or liquid form.
 As such, it remains "the same kind of thing."